How I Work

 While we may work with specific difficulties such as anxiety, low mood, or relationship issues, the process can also open into a deeper inquiry into who you are, how you relate to yourself, and how you want to live.

+There is no fixed agenda.
 Some sessions may feel reflective and exploratory, others more focused.
-We follow what feels most alive and relevant for you, while keeping a gentle awareness of the wider patterns that may be unfolding.
+We follow what feels most alive and relevant for you, while keeping an awareness of the wider patterns that may be unfolding.

 Practical details